elvissango8/incidentreporta/README.md

 - **Incident Reporting**: Easily report incidents by providing essential details, including type, location, and description.
 - **Status Tracking**: View the status of reported incidents and receive updates on their resolution.
 - **Photo Uploads**: Attach images to incident reports for better context.
-- **Notifications**: Get real-time notifications on incident updates and responses.
 - **Search and Filter**: Quickly find reported incidents using search and filter options.

 ---